grafana/grafana/docs/sources/installation/configuration.md

 ### logging

-This enables data proxy logging, default is false.
+This enables data proxy logging, default is `false`.

 ### timeout

-How long the data proxy should wait before timing out default is 30 (seconds)
+How long the data proxy should wait before timing out.
+Default is `30` (seconds)

 ### send_user_header

-If enabled and user is not anonymous, data proxy will add X-Grafana-User header with username into the request, default is false.
+If enabled and user is not anonymous, data proxy will add X-Grafana-User header with username into the request.
+Default is `false`.

 <hr />